- About Us

-No, MS students are admitted as non-thesis and are given the opportunity in the Fall term to rotate/meet the research faculty to discuss research interest and identify a mentor/advisor.
+No, all masters-degree seeking students are admitted into the Professional Masters Program and are given the opportunity in the Fall term to rotate/meet the research faculty to discuss research interests and identify a mentor/advisor.
 Students may contact graduate faculty members prior to admission to discuss an agreement to complete their MS under the faculty advisement.

 Yes, federal financial aid is available if you are enrolled at least half time.
 For graduate students, full-time enrollment is 9 credits and half time is 5 credits.
 Federal aid is generally available as student loans.
 OSU does offer a limited number of need-based scholarships.
 MS Students are not eligible for department assistantships.
 There are no teaching assistantships in the department.

-What is the difference between Thesis and Non-Thesis Option?
+What is the difference between Professional Masters and Masters?

-A MS non-thesis requires a Capstone Project (TOX 505).
+A Professional Masters requires a Capstone Project (TOX 505).
 This is a research paper or outreach product that you will work on independently, with assistance from a mentor.
 A public final exam is not required.

-A MS thesis requires at least 9 credits of thesis credits (TOX 503) which is completed under the direction of a research faculty.
+A Masters requires at least 9 credits of thesis credits (TOX 503) which is completed under the direction of a research faculty.
 A thesis is submitted and an public seminar is required to earn a MS thesis in Toxicology.

 Is there financial aid for the Doctoral Program?